LSSTDESC/tom_desc/README.md

        - DB_PASS=fragile
        - DB_USER=postgres
    - Volumes
-       - a secrets volume mounted at /secrets with
+       - secrets described above mounted at /secrets
-           - django_secret_key equal to something long and secure
-           - postgres_password equal to fragile
-           - postgres_ro_password equal to SOMETHING
        - a bind mount of the CFS directory where there is a checkout of this archive; mount this at /tom_desc
    - Under "Command", User ID must have the uid that owns the CFS directory, and Filesystem Group the gid
    - Under "Security and Host Config"